-We too should participate in the story and continue the book, the story in the book, through chapter 29, 30, 31, until Jesus returns.
-And even though sharing Jesus is scary, it is scary.
+We, too, should participate in the story and continue the story in the book through chapter 29, 30, 31, 32, until Jesus returns.

-I get scared when I share Jesus with the people around me.
-And we might face rejection, persecution, and in some places we might face death.

-But Jesus the King is with us.
+And even though sharing Jesus is scary, I get scared when I share Jesus with the people around me.
+And we might face rejection or persecution in some cases, and in some places we might face death, but Jesus the King is with us.

 He has promised, I will be with you.
 And he's the one who's going to make sure that the work of his gospel is unhindered and unchained.

-[24:09] As George Whitefield says, We are immortal until our work on earth is done.
-So let's be courageous and be bold in sharing the gospel with the people around us.
+As George Whitefield said, we are immortal until our work on earth is done.
+So let's participate in the work of the gospel boldly, courageously, having faith that Jesus is the one who keeps his gospel alive.

-Let's pray.
+[24:33] let's pray.
 Lord, thank you for the gospel.
-Thank you that you've sent your son Jesus to be the King of kings.

-So that in him we can join your kingdom and participate in eternal life in the hope of the resurrection.
-Help us to share this gospel to the people around us.
+Thank you that you've sent your son Jesus to be the king of kings, so that in him we can join your kingdom and participate in eternal life in the hope of the resurrection.